LeBzul/ExtensionStoredVariable/README.md

 # ExtensionStoredVariable
-Simplify use Variable in a Extension
+Simplify use Variable in a Extension (Work in progress)